DigitalGeographyLab/tweetsearcher/README.md

 ```

 ## Other options
-If this tool isn't quite what you're looking for, consider taking a look at this nice tool for collecting Twitter data using Academic Research credentials is this one by Christoph Fink: https://gitlab.com/christoph.fink/twitterhistory
+If this tool isn't quite what you're looking for, consider taking a look at this nice tool for collecting Twitter data using Academic Research credentials by Christoph Fink: https://gitlab.com/christoph.fink/twitterhistory